filkry/gamechooser2/notes.md

 + better error handling in the client
 + styling
 + go through TODOs in code
++ when adding, try to catch duplicate entries
 ? discover how all sessions got deleted one time

 ## Next step